purduehackers/sighorse/sighorse-article-on-sighore/sighorse.typ

 Since forever, horses have been intertwined with the Purdue Hackers brand.

 Discord#footnote[Discord is an online group messaging platform used by Purdue Hackers.
-It is a centerpiece of the community, and many important discussions happen there.] archaeology points to a particular member starting the conversation off in September 2022 with messages like:
+It is a centerpiece of the community, and many important discussions happen there.] archaeology points to a particular person starting the conversation off in September 2022 with messages like:
 #quote(block: true)[
   - our mascot should be an 8-bit horse \
     Also the horse should be yellow \